 If there are members who are prominent they should not be allowed to wear designer clothes and live worldly lives, save when their jobs really demand this (and I think of show biz etc.) for that is not the way of Christ.

-These are some of the foundational principals any Christian church.
+Aforementioned are some of the foundational principals of any Christian church organisation.

 But once again: The vast majority of churches practice the law of men, not that of God.
 I loathe this practice and I rather see them all banned if not controlled by pain of law, so that false churches/ministries are dealt with: finances confiscated and distributed to charities etc. Many churches are possessed by the demons of worldly lust and greed; and these rule over them.
 We must hate all the things God hates; and we must understand that to hate evil is to love good.